-Jay continued to view himself in the mirror.
+Jay continued to view himself.
 Brown hair, hazel eyes, boyish charm – same as always.
-He saw the book sitting in his lap and gazed at it warily before opening it.
+He gazed back at the book sitting in his lap warily before opening it again.

 Don’t worry- I’m you- well I’m kinda everyone and everything around you right now.
 I can make just about anything happen.

-Jay looked at the book quizzically his mouth perked back and eyes squinted.
-He then looked in the mirror and saw just that same reflection, mouth perked back and eyes squinted.
-“So what about outside of the closet?”
+Jay looked at the book quizzically his mouth perked back, and eyes squinted.
+He then looked into the mirror mouth still perked back and eyes still squinted.
+“So what about outside of this closet?”

 Your existence is by chance – so, nothing.

-“Why am I not more scared at all of this?
-It isn’t at all normal,” the boy countered.
+“Why am I not scared?
+This isn’t at all normal,” the boy countered.

 Since I don’t want you to freak out, lets just chill here for a few – I’ll teach you a little bit about life.
 Here, look behind some of the clothes hanging up there.
-Careful you don’t trip on the shoes.
+Careful that you don’t trip on the shoes buddy.

-Jay sat the book down and stood up to search through the clothes.
-Putting the backs of his hands together, as though preparing to do the breaststroke, his arm muscles came together and flexed causing the colorful clothes to slide away from one another, each side being smashed together.
+Jay sat the book down, but left the pages open, and stood up to search through the clothes.
+Putting the backs of his hands together, as though about to do the breaststroke, his arm muscles came together and flexed causing the colorful clothes to slide away from one another, each side smashed together.
 A pink cushy leather chair sat behind the rack of clothes.